-- Preheat the oven to 315°F. Butter and flour a standard bundt pan.
+- Preheat oven to 325°F. Butter and flour a standard bundt pan.
 Set aside.

 - In the bowl of a stand mixer fitted with the whisk, whip the softened butter for 2 minutes.

 - Gradually add the granulated sugar and salt.
 After all has been added whip on high speed for 7 minutes.

 - Add the eggs one at a time beating well after each addition.
 Switch to the beater attachment.

 - Gradually add the flour alternately with the 7 Up.
 Mix on low speed until all of the flour has been added.
 Beat in the lemon extract.
 Stop and scrape the sides of the bowl periodically.

 - Spread evenly into the bundt pan.
 Bounce on the counter a few rimes to settle and release air bubbles.